sigbertklinke/rscc/README.md

 # rscc
-Visualizes a matrix object plainly as heatmap.
-It provides a

-* single S3 function `plot` for matrices,
-* function `assignColors` which assigns a specific color to each value of a vector, and
-* specific functions for loadings, correlation and p-values matrices.
+Compares R code in files or expressions and computes similarity coefficients for them.

-View the vignette on [GitHub](https://htmlpreview.github.io/?https://github.com/sigbertklinke/plot.matrix/blob/master/vignettes/plot.matrix.html) or after installing with
+View the vignette on [GitHub](https://htmlpreview.github.io/?https://github.com/sigbertklinke/rscc/blob/master/vignettes/rscc.html) or after installing with

 ```R
 library("rscc")